 The savory, sweet, and umami tasting sauce is actually great for stir-fries, as in this simple Hoisin Chicken that I made a few days ago.
 Chinese stir-fries are mostly cooked with soy sauce and oyster sauce, so using Hoisin sauce brings a new dimension in taste.
 I like the slight sweetness that comes with the sauce, and it makes this Hoisin Chicken very appetizing, and especially great with steamed white rice.

 For the vegetables, I used the leftover broccoli in my fridge, but leafy greens such as baby bok choy will be a great substitute.
-I also dressed it up with a few oyster mushrooms.
-If you don’t have oyster mushrooms, fresh mushrooms such as shiitake or button mushrooms will be great, too.
+I also dressed it up with some Shiitake mushrooms.
+You can use any mushrooms you like, for example: button mushroom.

 Anyway, this Hoisin chicken recipe reminded me of my trip to a Chinese village outside of Beijing a few years ago.
 I had a very humble home-cooked meal in the village.
 The villagers cook and eat whatever they raise or have in their farm.
 That day, we had a simple chicken with leafy green and mushrooms, seasoned with the leftover Hoisin Sauce from the Peking duck that they packed from Beijing.
 The organic chicken raised in the village was lean and juicy.
 The fresh greens and the wild mushrooms were absolutely delectable, and the Hoisin sauce pretty much made the dish complete.
 The best foods are the ones prepared with the simplest and freshest of ingredients.
 Enjoy!